 - the violation of special conditions

-Upon entering the Klingler College of Arts and Sciences, a student is assigned a pre-major adviser.
-The student must consult with this adviser (or the Arts and Sciences Advising Center) at least once before registering for their first term and at least once every term thereafter.
+Upon entering the Klingler College of Arts and Sciences, students are assigned a pre-major adviser.
+All students must consult with their adviser (or the Arts and Sciences Advising Center) every term before they may register.

-Upon declaring a major, the student will be assigned a major adviser with whom the student must consult at least once each term before registering for classes.
+Upon declaring a major, students are assigned a major adviser with whom they must consult at least once each term before registering for classes.
 Students with more than one major are strongly encouraged to also consult with their second major advisers.

 Advisers are available during each registration period as well as by appointment throughout the academic year.